tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * In this class, we will focus on gaining hands-on experience with Amazon SageMaker Studio.
 It's a web-based integrated development environment (IDE) that allows you to access all the services and tools needed to build, train, debug, deploy, and monitor your machine learning models.

-* Amazon SageMaker provides some built-in ML algorithms, but also, it supports leading ML frameworks such as TensorFlow, PyTorch, Apache MXNet, Keras, and Scikit-learn.
+* Amazon SageMaker provides some built-in ML algorithms, but also supports leading ML frameworks such as TensorFlow, PyTorch, Apache MXNet, Keras, and Scikit-learn.

 * Some of the advantages of using Amazon SageMaker are the following:

   * Provides tools that streamline a typical workflow for creating an ML model.

-  * Its infrastructure enables growth at scale with on-demand compute instances and dynamic storage.
+  * Its infrastructure enables growth at scale, with on-demand compute instances and dynamic storage.

-  * Building, training, and hosting is billed by the second with no minimum fees and no upfront commitments.
+  * Building, training, and hosting is billed by the second, with no minimum fees and no upfront commitments.

   * Productivity may be boosted with One-Click Training and One-Click Deployment.

-  * Provides built-in security, which includes access controls and monitoring.
+  * Provides built-in security, including access controls and monitoring.

-Explain to students that learning how to train and deploy models with Amazon SageMaker is a very in-demand skill that is worth learning.
+Explain to students that learning how to train and deploy models with Amazon SageMaker is an in-demand skill that is worth learning.

-Continue with the slides, show to students some of the companies that at currently using Amazon SageMaker and highlight the following:
+Continuing with the slides, show students some companies that currently use Amazon SageMaker, highlighting the following:

 * [**The Globe and Mail**](https://www.cantechletter.com/newswire/the-globe-and-mail-selects-aws-as-its-preferred-cloud-provider/) is using Amazon SageMaker to build models to retain existing customers and acquire new ones.

 * [**Novartis**](https://aws.amazon.com/blogs/industries/aws-and-novartis-re-inventing-pharma-manufacturing/?cs=4) is currently using Amazon SageMaker to build a computer vision-based model that will determine production line clearance.

-* Using Amazon SageMaker engineers at [**Coinbase**](https://aws.amazon.com/machine-learning/customers/innovators/coinbase/?cs=3) developed a machine learning-driven system that recognizes mismatches and anomalies in sources of user identification, allowing them to take action against potential sources of fraud quickly.
+* Using Amazon SageMaker, engineers at [**Coinbase**](https://aws.amazon.com/machine-learning/customers/innovators/coinbase/?cs=3) developed a machine learning-driven system that recognizes mismatches and anomalies in sources of user identification, allowing them to take action against potential sources of fraud quickly.

-Now you will continue to demo how to get started with Amazon SageMaker Studio.
+Now, you will continue to demo how to get started with Amazon SageMaker Studio.
 Ask students to log-in to the [AWS Management Console](https://console.aws.amazon.com/) using their root user and to follow your steps throughout the process.

 From the AWS Management Console, type `sagemaker` in the "Find Services" search box and choose `Amazon SageMaker` from the list.